sunhaotong0605/SPP_FMRESAC/README.md

 sample2,0
 ...
 ```
-Note: The sample name should not contain a suffix.
+Note: The sample name in csv should not contain a suffix.
+The usage of other parameters is the same as when using the model for Prediction.

 Example: python train.py model_name=NT_50M input_path=/path/to/input/ output_path=/path/to/output/ label_csv_path=/path/to/labels.csv